About Us Contact Shop

-6 Simple Packing Tips for Your Carry-On (From Someone Who Only Takes a Carry-On)
+6 Simple Packing Tips from Someone Who Only Takes a Carry-On

-I remember when my husband and I first started to travel, we thought we needed to bring two carry-ons, and a HUGE luggage piece filled with stuff we didn’t even need (and a satchel).
+I remember when my husband and I first started to travel and we thought we needed to bring two carry-ons, and a HUGE luggage piece filled with things we didn’t even need (+ a satchel).

-So after a few more alterations of how we packed (for example, 2 carry-ons and 2 overly stuffed backpacks, so uncomfortable), we’ve decided to just go down to carry-ons.
-I think it was a good choice. 😉
+But after a few alterations in how we packed, we decided to just go down to carry-ons.
+And I think it was a very good choice.

-And whenever we tell people we only take carry-ons (and sometimes the occasional reusable grocery bag with snacks and such), they are a bit shocked, but we loved it and we are able to bring everything we need. šŸ™‚
+Whenever we tell people we only take carry-ons (and sometimes the occasional reusable grocery bag with snacks), they’re a bit shocked.
+But we love it and we’re able to bring everything we need!

-Also, it’s helped us really think through what we actually use and need.
+Also, it’s helped us really think through what we actually use and need and has turned us into minimalist packers.

 1. Really Think Through What You’re Going to Use

-This was a learning curve for us, but I think we’re in a good place to make sure we’re not overpacking anymore.
+And while this was a learning curve for us, I think we’re in a good place to make sure we’re not overpacking anymore.

-It’s so easy to think, “Oh, I’m totally going to wear that dress or these shorts,” and then they only get brought out… maybe once.
+It’s so easy to think, “Oh, I’m totally going to wear that dress or these shorts,” and then they only get brought out maybe once (if at all).

 2. The Rolled Method

-I know so many people already talk about this method, but I need to say it anyway.
+I know so many people already talk about this method, but I still need to cover it.

 3. Wear Your Bulkiest Pieces in the Airport